Willenst/pagewalker/README.md

 ## Note:

 It is intended that object is an actual address!
 Tool will be reworked to be more reliable and work with arguments soon!

+## To be done:

+1. Completely redesign the work with plugin arguments, which would be convenient and understandable
+2. Build help message
+3. Make more functionality to analyze exploits like PTE spray and search for page table collisions.
+4. Add an option and fucntion to display access rights and page table flags layout